Stryker212/Senior-Software-Engineering-Project/CONTRIBUTING.md

 ## Code of Conduct

-Reference the project/community behavior expectations and reporting process.

 All contributors are expected to:
 - Communicate respectfully in Discord and Outlook
 - Actively listen and provide constructive feedback